wordswords/dotfiles/README.md

 # Modifying

-If you want, you can fork this repo and base your config on this.
+If you want, you can fork this repo, and base your config on this.
 If you have any problems using these dotfiles please let me know and I can help you.